 Tasty chicken patties are a great way to use up leftover chicken (or turkey).
 They are wonderfully crispy and very healthy – low carb, gluten free and paleo.

-Crisp and golden, these delicious chicken patties are a huge hit with kids – and I have yet to meet a grownup who doesn’t like them!
-They make great use of leftover chicken breast.
+Crispy and golden, these delicious chicken patties are a huge hit with kids.
+And I have yet to meet a grownup who doesn’t like them!

-- 2 boneless skinless chicken breasts, cooked and cubed (1 lb. raw weight)
+- 2 (8oz each) boneless skinless chicken breasts, cooked and cubed

 - 2 large eggs

-- Place the chicken, eggs, salt, pepper, garlic powder and cayenne in your food processor's bowl.
+- Place the cooked chicken cubes, eggs, kosher salt, black pepper, garlic powder and cayenne in your food processor's bowl.
 Process into a uniform mixture.

 - Heat 2 tablespoons of the the olive oil in a large skillet over medium heat.

-- Drop the mixture into the hot oil, measuring ¼ measuring cup per patty and fitting 4 patties into the skillet.
-Gently flatten to ½-inch thick with the back of a spoon.
+- Drop the mixture into the hot oil, measuring 1/4 cup per patty and fitting 4 patties into the skillet.
+Gently flatten them to 1/2-inch thick with the back of a spoon.

-- Cook the patties until crisp and golden brown, 3-4 minutes per side.
+- Cook the chicken patties until crispy and golden brown, 3-4 minutes per side.
 Transfer to a plate and cover with foil to keep warm.
 Add the remaining olive oil to the skillet and cook the remaining patties.
 Serve immediately.